hpjeonGIT/class/coursera_gcp/README.md

   4. Resources are elastic-which means that they're flexible, so customers can be
   5. Customers pay only for what they use, or reserve as they go
 - Why cloud?
-  1. Colocation
+  1. Colocation: finance the rent service
-  2. Virtualized data center
+  2. Virtualized data center: user configure/controlled environment
-  3. Container based architecture
+  3. Container based architecture: now available to GCP customers
 - Every company will be a data company eventually

-### IAAS/PAAS
+### IaaS/PaaS
 - IaaS offers
   1. Raw Compute
   2. Storage